How to Get a Google Fax Number

-First we'll clarify that when we are talking about a Google fax number we are talking about a virtual fax number that is able to integrate with Gmail, and that allows faxing online.
-These dedicated numbers are not currently provided by Google, so we will need a couple of things to get started:
+First we'll clarify that when we are talking about a Google fax number we are talking about an online fax number that is able to integrate with Gmail, and that allows faxing over Internet.
+These dedicated fax numbers are not currently provided by Google, so we'll need a couple of things to get started:

 If you already have a Gmail account, you just need to create one with an online fax service.
 These third-party services are vital to adding fax functions in Gmail, in addition to other more advanced features.
 The most important thing is that they give you a free virtual fax number with each account.